-The Getty is a museum that is located in the western part of LA and has a huge collection of art, sculptures and gardens.
-It is a massive place that you could easily spend days at if you are an art fan and best of all it is completely free to the public (Other then a 15 dollar parking fee).
-Here is a little background on the museum itself:
+The Getty is a museum that is located in the western part of Los Angeles and which has a vast collection of art, sculptures, and gardens.
+It is a massive museum that you could easily spend days at if you are an art fan, and best of all, it is entirely free to the public (Other then a 15 dollar parking fee).

 “The Getty Center, in Brentwood, Los Angeles, California, is a campus for cultural institutions founded by oilman J. Paul Getty.
 The $1.3 billion center, which opened on December 16, 1997, is also well known for its architecture, gardens, and views overlooking Los Angeles.
 The center sits atop a hill connected to a visitor’s parking garage at the bottom of the hill accessed by a three-car, cable-pulled tram.
 The center draws 1.3 million visitors annually.
 It mainly focuses on the arts and cultures of ancient Greece, Rome, and Etruria.”